 - Have patient and surface ready – eg. taking off wheelchair leg rests, get rid of clutter from the surface (mat), etc.

-- Keep your equipment (like sliding board) ready and within reach
+- Keep your equipment (like a sliding board) ready and within reach

 - Always have a gait belt on to prevent pulling on clothes